nanbando/core/README.md

 ## Documentation

-See the official documentation (coming soon).
+See the official documentation on [nanbando.readthedocs.io](http://nanbando.readthedocs.io/en/latest/).